 context

-My work explores the boundary between the individual and the collective.
-At what point does a person transform into a "type"?
+At what point does a person transform into a type?
 Do they lose their unique traits to represent a group?
-Is it possible for an "other" to maintain their individuality while still being part of a collective?
-These themes of dissolution and emergence are at the core of my multidisciplinary approach.
+Is it possible for an other to maintain their individuality while still being part of a collective?
+My work is about this boundary.
+Its dissolution and emergence is the core of my multidisciplinary approach.

 In my charcoal-based paintings, the question of a unit of identity is posed in the other direction.
 I probe the point at which simple marks, lines and smudges coalesce to form the perception of a body.
 These works came out of the worlds of William Kentridge, Alberto Giacometti, and Kaethe Kollwitz.
 This series is an exploration of the limits of our visual vocabulary and the potency of suggestion in art, through charcoal and white paint.
 I am captivated by the balance between the familiar and the alien, and the remarkable range of expressions that can emerge from their interplay.

-I work with artist communities in Europe and the US.
-These collaborations provide both unfamiliar perspectives and common causes.
-As an artist and a techie, an immigrant and an expat, I aim to reveal the nuances that lie beneath the surface of our quantified lives.
+I collaborate with artist communities in Europe and the US.
+These connections provide me with unfamiliar perspectives and common causes.
+As an artist, a techie, an immigrant and an expat, I aim to reveal the nuances that lie beneath the surface of our quantified lives.